 All unsuccessful applicants for the Reception class who have not already been offered a place at a school which was a higher preference on their Primary Common Application Form will automatically be placed on the waiting list for that year group.
 Applicants who have been offered a place at a school which was a higher preference on their Primary Common Application Form will not be placed on the waiting list unless they specifically request to be added.
 The waiting list will be held by Islington local authority until the October half term following the September in which children were admitted to the Reception class.
 From the October half term onwards, the waiting list will be held by the school and will be kept until that cohort reaches the end of Y6 and transfers to secondary school.
-Parents of children on the waiting list.
+Parents of children on the waiting list will be asked annually whether or not they wish their child to remain on the waiting list.
 Where no reply is received by the specified date, the child will be removed from the waiting list.